Alieu Badara Njie: Career

+Ministerial roles

 After the 1960 election, Njie was appointed Minister of Communications by Governor Edward Windley, but resigned in March 1961 when P.S.
 Njie was selected as chief minister.
 Following the 1962 election, he was appointed minister of works in D.K.
-Jawara's first cabinet; communications was added to this portfolio in 1963.
+Jawara's first cabinet and communications was added to this portfolio in 1963.
 At independence in 1965, he was appointed Minister of State for External Affairs and first ever Resident Minister in Dakar (Jawara initially retained the foreign policy portfolio for himself).
 In April 1967, he again became Minister for External Affairs, but was replaced by Andrew Camara in January 1968.

 Following a period of out of the cabinet, he was appointed Minister of Information in 1970 and, in 1971, he became Minister of State in the President's Office.
 In 1972, he became Minister of Agriculture and Natural Resources, before returning to External Affairs in July 1974, a post he held until the 1977 election.
 After the election, he was made Vice President in 1977 (a largely ceremonial post).
 He resigned as a minister in August 1978.

 Before the 1982 election he voluntarily retired as a member of parliament for Northern Kombo, supporting and garnering support for Nyimasata Sanneh-Bojang.
 He was persuaded to lead the PPP election campaign, until he was killed in a French Government-owned helicopter crash on 21 April 1982.

+Retirement and tragic death

+Njie retired from ministerial duties in August 1978.
+Before the 1982 election, he was asked to step aside as the Member of Parliament for Northern Kombo to allow Nyimasata Sanneh-Bojang to run for the seat.
+Despite his retirement, he remained active in politics and led the PPP election campaign.
+Tragically, Njie died in a helicopter crash on 21 April 1982 while campaigning for Jawara's re-election.